1920–21 Port Vale F.C. season: Second Division

-At the end of the season, Vale finished six points ahead of relegated Stockport County, but 22 points behind the promotion places.
-Only a handful of teams had lost fewer away matches than Vale, however Vale boasted fewer home wins than any other club in the league, and even with Blood in the side the club struggled to find goals.
+At the end of the season, Vale finished six points ahead of relegated Stockport County but 22 points behind the promotion places.
+Only a handful of teams had lost fewer away matches than Vale.
+However, Vale boasted fewer home wins than any other club in the league, and even with Blood in the side, the club struggled to find goals.

 A core of six players formed the spine of the team: Peter and Bob Pursell, with Tom Lyons in defence; Joe Brough at half-back; with Billy Briscoe and Tom Page in forward positions.
 Page contributed to the goals tally, but Blood was the sole hope in front of goal, racking up 20 goals in 25 league games before his transfer.
-In the addition to the Pursell brothers, Harry and John Johnstone also made sporadic appearances; in one match both the Pursell brothers and the Johnstone brothers took to the field.
+In addition to the Pursell brothers, Harry and John Johnstone also made sporadic appearances; in one match, both the Pursell brothers and the Johnstone brothers took to the field.

 Finances

 The issue of finance reared its head in September with an appeal for greater support from chairman Frank Huntbach.
 The chairman emphasised the club's potential and pleaded for the remaining £4,500 worth of shares to be snapped up.
-The Pursell brothers were so affected by the speech that they each bought £5 worth of shares.
+The Pursell brothers were so affected by the speech that they bought £5 worth of shares.
 The club later received a £70 boost when supporters bought copies of "The Port Vale War-Cry", though more significant was the elevated noise level as supporters sang the cry throughout matches.
-Vale's weather-conscious supporters would turn up in their number during sunshine, but were somewhat unreliable during the winter.
-The club were desperate to increase ground capacity but were already facing worrying financial times, despite the club debt falling to £800.
-Though the sale of Blood raised considerable funds, fans were outraged, especially as Schofield and the directors refused to comment on the issue – Blood was apparently told by the club that either "[he] went or the club".
-At the end of the season a £1,187 profit was recorded.
+Vale's weather-conscious supporters would turn up in their number during sunshine but were somewhat unreliable during the winter.
+The club were desperate to increase ground capacity but was already facing worrying financial times despite the club debt falling to £800.
+Though the sale of Blood raised considerable funds, fans were outraged, especially as Schofield and the directors refused to comment.
+Blood was told by the club that either "[he] went or the club".
+At the end of the season, a £1,187 profit was recorded.

 Cup competitions

 The club failed to qualify for the FA Cup, losing their qualification match with league rivals Clapton Orient.
-The North Staffordshire Infirmary Cup went to Stoke, who claimed victory with a 5–3 win at The Old Recreation Ground.
+The North Staffordshire Infirmary Cup went to Stoke, who claimed victory with a 5–3 win at the Old Recreation Ground.